Joseph Joos

-Joseph Joos (13 November 1878 – 11 March 1965) was a prominent German intellectual and politician.
+Joseph Joos (13 November 1878 – 13 March 1965) was a prominent German intellectual and politician.
 As a Member of Parliament in Weimar, Joseph Joos grew to become one of the leading voices of the Centre Party in Germany.
 His convictions led him to become a political prisoner in the Dachau concentration camp from 1941 to 1945.
 After World War II, Joseph Joos became a close advisor to West Germany's Chancellor Konrad Adenauer.

-Life
+Early life

 Joseph Joos was born on 13 November 1878 in Wintzenheim, near Colmar in Alsace, a region long disputed between France and Germany.
 At this time, Alsace was a part of Germany, which led Joos to follow the German education system.
 Following high school in Mulhouse and an apprenticeship in carpentry, Joos became the editor of the Ober-Elsaessischen Landeszeitung, an Alsatian newspaper.
 As a committed Catholic, Joos got involved with the Volksverein für das katholische Deutschland (People’s Association for a Catholic Germany) in Mönchengladbach.
-He eventually became the editor of the Westdeutschen Arbeiterzeitung, which relayed the views of the Christian Democratic party.
-In 1905, he became the editor in chief.
-During World War I, Joos was a strong advocate of democracy in his editorials.